PNNL-CompBio/ion-mob-ms/README.md

 # ion-mob-ms
 This is a workflow for analyzing Ion Mobility Mass-Spectrometry data.
 The primary goal is to facilitate the numerous steps required to analyze and interpret this type of data, as it requires numerous steps and file management can be a burden.

+The full documentation, instructions on usage, tool descriptions, and troubleshooting tips should be viewed [here](https://pnnl-compbio.github.io/ion-mob-ms).

 ## Architecture
 The system is designed to enable users to run individual parts via the command line, using a graphical user interface, or using Nextflow.